 The facilities team continue to work onsite with a robust cleaning schedule in place, a schedule which will be continued in welcoming events back to the building.
 All high volume touch points such as door handles, push plates, handrails and lift call points are being sanitised on a regular basis.
 You may find that your nearest toilet is locked now and again, this is just so we can carry out deep cleaning throughout the day.
 Nearest toilets are signposted at their entrances so you will always be able to find an alternative.

 We have sanitisation equipment to increase the level of cleaning possible with advanced training given to our team.
 This sanitisation method uses a fogging machine or electrostatic sprayer suitable for the EN14476 chemical as approved by Public Health England for treatment of the COVID-19 virus.
 These machines can sanitise large areas quickly and efficiently including toilets and other facilities.
-To see the way in which these are used, the video below provides further information.
+To see the way in which these are used, the video above provides further information.

 Jack’s Restaurant is open with freshly made food to order for those who wish to takeaway.
 For the moment, we ask you not to bring refillable cups and use contactless methods of payment, following the guidance shown around the space.

 Our exclusive partners at The Good Eating Company are a Navitas approved COVID secure operator.
 You will find that every precaution has been taken to make their tasty food available to you throughout the day, but please take note of the distance when using this area to queue and make your purchase.

 Deliveries & Loading Bay

 All deliveries to the BDC will now be directed to the loading bay.
 We ask that you advise this when placing any orders or arranging a delivery to the building.
 Items will be logged at the back of the venue and held in a storage area for collection.

 Please observe guidance when using the loading bay to the rear of the building as vehicles drive in and out of this area throughout the day.
 You can find more details on the loading bay online